vbookshelf/JaiTalk-Translator-2026/README.md

 I built JaiTalk with a minimalist UI and a fast STT interface.
 It may not be as accurate as Google Translate, but it should be more suitable for on-the-street use cases e.g. talking to a vendor at a street food stall.

-First you can speak in English.
+You can speak in English.
 The app will translate your speech into Thai.
-Then you can switch the direction to Thai-English and hold the phone for the vendor to talk into.
-The vendor's speech will be translated into English.
-By using this method it's possible to have a back-and-forth conversation.
-This could be useful when checking and negotiating prices.
+Then you can switch the direction to Thai-English and hold the phone for the Thai person to talk into.
+That person's speech will be translated into English.
+By using this method it's possible to have a basic back-and-forth conversation.

 <br>